 We have substantially completed our audit of Staffordshire County Council's financial statements for the year ended 31 March 2019 and have performed the procedures outlined in our Audit planning report.
-Subject to satisfactory completion of the following outstanding items we expect to issue an unqualified opinion on the Authority's financial statements in the form which appears at Section 4.
+Subject to satisfactory completion of the following outstanding items we expect to issue an unqualified opinion on the Authority's financial statements in the form which appears at Section 3.
 However until the audit work is complete further amendments may arise.
 Below is a summary of tasks that are to be completed and awaiting final review;

-- ► Conclude on the pensions disclosures (IAS 19) including the review of assumptions used in making the adjustment to pension liabilities for McCloud - ► Conclude on income, expenditure, receivables, payable procedures - ► Conclude on property, plant and equipment and assets held for sale procedures - ► Conclude on work reviewing the compliance with capital receipt flexibility direction - ► Conclude on other disclosures which includes work on IFRS 9 and 15 - ► Completion of the PFI disclosures review - ► Receipt of a signed letter of management representation and Annual Governance Statement - ► Completion of Subsequent event review procedures - ► Final review of the Narrative Report and revised financial statements - ► Completion of procedures required by the National Audit Office (NAO) regarding the Whole of Government Accounts (WGA) submission.
+- Receipt of a signed letter of management representation and Annual Governance Statement - Completion of subsequent event review procedures - ► Final review of the Narrative Report and revised financial statements - Completion of procedures required by the National Audit Office (NAO) regarding the Whole of Government Accounts (WGA) submission.
 It should be noted that we cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to issue our assurance statement in respect of the Authority's WGA consolidation pack.